 Independent Committees consisting of experts will evaluate all proposals.
-Based on the results of the evaluation, a common decision will be decided jointly among Parties regarding funding of the selected proposals.
+Based on the results of the evaluation, a common decision will be decided jointly among the participating Member Organizations regarding funding of the selected proposals.

 IV-1.
 Evaluation Criteria

 The following general evaluation criteria will apply to each application: